hcwong/errgular/README.md

 # Introduction
-A simple error reporting tool.
+A simple toy project.
 Learning Go and React

 ## Installation
 Prerequisites: Golang and Postgres, ngrok or some other tunneling software for local dev